Becoming a learning organization

 This learning, however, should not just take place at the top echelon of the organization.
 Patrol officers – the ones first on the scene of any major incident – should have access to and knowledge of how others responded to similar circumstances.
 They should understand the challenges others have faced and how their decisions impacted the situation.

 Creating a mechanism to stimulate learning among all levels of the organization about both the good and the bad will create an organization that evolves and learns as it grows.

 After Action Reports: A Necessity for Learning

-After action reports (AAR’s) for all problem solving initiatives, departmental training scenarios, and real-life critical incidents is important to organizational learning.
-The review, dissemination, and accessible storage of AAR’s will be a critical component of agency learning.
-Any identified deficiencies or best practices identified in these documented events should be utilized as a tool for learning for the next critical incident or situation.
+Utilize deficiencies or best practices identified in these documented events as a tool for improving response to the next critical incident or situation.
 During each after action review, those involved in the event should ask:

-By answering these questions, we will start preparing for the next time a similar event occurs.
-It is important, however, for the information not to remain in some filing cabinet in a commander’s office.
+It is important this information does not remain in a filing cabinet in a commander’s office.
 These documents are lesson plans for the future success of the organization.
 They should be discussed when the opportunity permits or utilized to create training scenarios during normal in-service training.
-The documents must be reviewed by everyone so that all may learn from both the mistakes of others as well those decisions that led to the best outcome.
+Everyone must review these documents so that all may learn from both the mistakes of others, as well those decisions that led to the best outcome.

 Maintaining Institutional Memory

 One major aspect of organizational learning is maintaining the institutional memory of the organization.
-This organizational memory “resides in people and in the information systems the organization maintains” (Mahler & Casamayou, 2009, p.
-206).
 Organizational memory is part of the organizational learning process and maintained as either tactic or explicit knowledge.

 An Atmosphere for Learning